Skip to main content

 Why we publish inspection reports

-We publish inspection reports in order to make our inspection findings available to people who wish to know about a given service, including the provider(s) of that service.
-Where our findings include a rating of quality of the service, we publish the rating as part of the report.
+We publish inspection reports to make our inspection findings available to people who wish to know about a given service, including the provider(s) of that service.
+Where our findings include ratings of quality of the service, we publish the ratings as part of the report.

 Inspection reports on our website

-For most of the service types we regulate, we publish inspection reports to our website in the form of a summary of our findings (including ratings, where applicable), with a full version of the report attached in the form of a printable PDF document.
-The two most recent reports on a given service or provider are displayed on the website, and earlier reports are sometimes available on request.
+For most of the services we regulate, we publish inspection reports to our website in the form of a summary of our findings (including ratings, where applicable), with a full version of the report attached in the form of a printable PDF document.
+The two most recent reports are displayed on the website. ,

-When reporting on care homes for children, secure accommodation services and residential family centres we issue the report directly to the responsible individual and/or registered provider rather than publishing to the website.
-Should you require a copy of a non-published inspection reports you can submit a request to CIW for consideration.
+We issue these reports directly to the responsible individual and/or registered provider.
+Should you require a copy of a non-published inspection reports you can submit a request to CIW.

 Making inspection reports accessible